lanl/singularity-eos/joss-paper/paper.md

 Many equations of state are most naturally represented as functions of density and temperature.
 However, fluid codes require pressure as a function of density and internal energy.
-Extracting this often requires computing a root find to invert the relation
+Extracting this often requires computing a root to invert the relation

 $$\varepsilon = \varepsilon(\rho, T).$$